knowit/snappysense/aws-iot-backend/DESIGN.md

   consideration.
 In principle, the table could be indexed by a triple, (location, day-of-the-week, hour-of-the-day)
 - this all makes it easy to report per-location and per-hour and/or per-day-of-the-week.

-## API

-The sensors, actuators, and backend communicate by MQTT, see mqtt-protocol.md in this directory.

-The frontend and the server communicate by REST.
-But what is the API?

-- obvious first report is to get a plot (say, or even a table) of the reports for a factor for a location over time
-- so there is some kind of selector for location, a selector for factor, and a selector for a date range (could even be "last week", "last month", "last year") and maybe for a time of day, this turns into a GET or POST and back comes a page